romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your team has developed a GitHub Action that contains sensitive business logic specific to your organization's internal processes.
+Q: Your team has developed a GitHub Action that contains sensitive business logic specific to your organization's internal processes.
 You want to ensure that this action is not accessible outside of your organization.
 Which distribution model should you select for this action?
 <details><summary>Show the answer</summary><p>

 - **Store the action in a private repository within your organization and manage access through repository permissions**